-Although the title of this article is The Mayan Shaman and Chicxulub, you may notice nowhere in the text do I call or actually designate anyone specifically as a shaman, Mayan or otherwise.
-True, the overall implication leans heavily toward that of the the old woman, but in actuality and in real life, for me personally, it was never made clear if she was a shaman, shamaness, curandera, sorceress, diablero, spritual elder, Mayan priest or Mayan priestess.
-Nothing about her in her appearance revealed any outward shamanistic or Mayan priest accurements, that is, masks, clothing, tatoos, or regalia that most people stereotypically apply to those that are considered such.
+Although the title of this article is The Maya Shaman and Chicxulub, you may notice nowhere in the text do I call or actually designate anyone specifically as a shaman, Maya or otherwise.
+True, the overall implication leans heavily toward that of the the old woman, but in actuality and in real life, for me personally, it was never made clear if she was a shaman, shamaness, curandera, sorceress, diablero, spritual elder, Maya priest or Maya priestess.
+Nothing about her in her appearance revealed any outward shamanistic or Maya priest accoutrements, that is, masks, clothing, tattoos, or regalia that most people stereotypically apply to those that are considered such.
 She may have been nothing more than a crazy old woman.

 Any lines or dots that appear to be connecting the old woman and any potential shamanistic skills, abilities, or traits she exhibited stems from a deep innate, personal gut feeling of my own.
 Those feelings are based on actual experiences under similar or like circumstances that happened to me both prior to our meeting and afterwards.
 An example of one of those experiences before meeting the old lady can be found in Footnote , A Huge Coyote Cometh, of The Last American Darshan.
 A second before example can be found at the Sun Dagger site.
 Both of those examples circulate around my Uncle and myself and Native American cultures of the desert southwest.
 An example that enjoins myself, shamanic journeying, and Native Americans BUT without any involvement of my uncle can be found at Incident at Supai.
 A more recent example and well after meeting the old lady, that circulates around the Mayan culture, can be found at Yamil Lu'um.